lsubash/utils/tools/ansible-role/README.md

 insecure_skip_verify: <insecure_skip_verify>

 # The registry IP for the Docker registry from where container images are pulled
-# Required for Workload Integrity with containers
 registry_ip: <registry_ipaddr>

+# Proxy details if running behind a proxy
+https_proxy: <https_proxy>

-# The registry protocol for talking to the remote registry [http/https]
+# The registry protocol for talking to the remote registry
-# Required for Workload Integrity with containers
+# [http - When registry is configured with http , https - When registry is configured with https]
 registry_scheme_type: <registry_scheme>
 ```